-Medicinal mushrooms have been treasured for thousands of years as profound healing agents, especially when it comes to the health of our immune systems.
-Maitake, also referred to as hen of the woods, is highly prized for its immune-balancing capabilities.
-Scientists continue to investigate how maitake may affect both our innate and acquired immune systems as well as its involvement in cellular regulation.
+Mushrooms have been treasured for thousands of years for their profound ability to support our immune systems.
+Maitake, also called hen-of-the-woods, is revered for its immune-balancing benefits.
+Scientists continue to investigate how maitake promotes both cellular and immune health.

 Our mycelium is carefully monitored throughout its growth to ensure the complete development of all its active beneficial constituents.
 After harvest, we utilize a special cold-drying and precision cold-milling technique to preserve its full array of heat-sensitive enzymes and extracellular compounds.
 When mycelium is heated, it can degrade many of these valuable, immune-supportive compounds.
 Our objective is to produce the cleanest, purest, most whole, bioactive mycelium product to support healthy cellular and immune function.